mirror of

 |

-here the size will also effect how many nibbles are shown (for example, `HEX16` will show 4 nibbles).
+here the size will also affect how many nibbles are shown (for example, `HEX16` will show 4 nibbles).

 |